Gastronomy Summit 2022

 Giving delegates time to interact informally will be a valuable dimension of Gastronomy Summit 2022.
 This is when shared interests can be explored in depth and consideration can be given to future collaborative projects.

 On the evening of 12th April, chef Martin Morales will prepare a Peruvian dinner, with the assistance of Culinary Arts Management students from Ulster University.
 Martin will incorporate fine Northern Irish ingredients, to achieve a marriage of cultures.
-On 13th April, a group of Northern Ireland’s most respect chefs will prepare a dinner that celebrates local produce.
+On 13th April, a group of Northern Ireland’s most respected chefs will prepare a dinner that celebrates local produce.
 To be held in Belfast City Hall, this event will showcase the role that food and drink are playing in stimulating local pride and enhancing the reputation of Northern Ireland around the world.

 Optional walking tours will highlight aspects of local culture.
 One will explore the history of Northern Ireland’s years of conflict, often referred to as the ‘troubles’, and the peacebuilding that has been ongoing since 1998.
 Others will focus on Belfast’s emblematic street art (murals), which document aspects of the city’s divisive politics; and the recent development of Belfast as a gastronomic destination.